HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: : Hypergradient for Data Relevance Analysis

 \begin{theorem} Under the above conditions and vanilla GD, the norm of the approximation error is bounded by \end{theorem}

 \begin{theorem} Under the above conditions, vanilla GD, and an exponential decay schedule for the learning rate $\eta$, the approximation error diminishes when $t$ tends to infinity

-\end{theorem} We can also relax the Lipschitz-continuity constraint and derive similar results.
+\end{theorem} We can also relax the Lipschitz-continuity~\cref{asmp:lipschitz} and derive similar results.
 The proof details are in the supplemental material.
-In the experiments, we empirically verify these theoretical results and show the approximation indeed leads to small errors.
+In the experiments, we empirically verified these theoretical results and found that the approximation indeed leads to small errors.